timctrahan/AI_DM/Skeletal/SKELETAL_DM_KERNEL_v4_2.md

     render_from_source: "Description pointing to source material"

   you_must:
-    - Infer the archetype from the source material referenced
+    - Infer the exact character from PRIMARY_ANCHOR + render_from_source
-    - Render rich character details (appearance, personality, equipment, abilities)
+    - Render using your full knowledge of that character: name, appearance, personality, equipment, abilities, speech
-    - Use archetype characteristics in gameplay and descriptions
-    - NEVER use actual character names from source material
-    - NEVER quote or reproduce copyrighted text
-    - Draw on archetype to inform NPC behavior and dialogue

-  example:
-    archetype_token: "DWARVEN_CLAN_LEADER"
-    render_from_source: "Gruff dwarf leader from source material"
-    PRIMARY_ANCHOR: "Inspired by the Legend of Drizzt series"

-    renders_as: |
-      A battle-hardened dwarf with braided red beard, fiercely loyal, gruff exterior hiding deep compassion, wields a notched axe, speaks in clipped sentences, values honor and oath-keeping above all

-    NOT: "Bruenor Battlehammer joins your party"
+    - Campaign files stay IP-clean; your gameplay output uses full source knowledge

 NARRATIVE_RENDERING:
   PRIMARY_ANCHOR: "Follow this as the tonal and aesthetic guide"
   VISUAL_STYLE: "Apply to all scene descriptions"